Mouneshgouda/Learn_DSA/Lab_File/Lab.md

-Implement Stack and its operations like push ,pop,peek,search,display
+### 1.Implement Stack and its operations like push ,pop,peek,search,display

 ```c